emqx/cloud-docs/en_US/connect_to_deployments/golang_sdk.md

 ## Prerequisites

 ### Deploy MQTT Broker
 - You can use the [free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQX.
-This service was created based on the [EMQX Cloud](https://www.emqx.com/en/cloud).
+This service was created based on the [EMQX Platform](https://www.emqx.com/en/cloud).
 The information about broker access is as follows:
    - Broker: broker.emqx.io
    - TCP Port: 1883
    - TLS/SSL Port: 8883
 - You can [create a deployment](https://docs.emqx.com/en/cloud/latest/create/overview.html) as well.
 Find connection information in the deployment overview.
 Make sure the deployment is running.
 At the same time, you can use WebSocket to test the connection to the MQTT server.
-If you are creating your own deployment, check [Authentication](https://docs.emqx.com/en/cloud/latest/deployments/auth_overview.html) and set the username and password in Authentication & ACL > Authentication for verification.
+If you are creating your own deployment, check [Authentication](../deployments/auth_overview.md) and set the username and password in **Access Control** -> **Authentication** for verification.

 ## Installation Dependency